Meetings

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Of course, not all families can afford eyeglasses and where other programs are unable to step in with financial support, the Fargo Lions will.
 We have been purchasing eye exams and eyeglasses for people who might otherwise "fall between the cracks" of social support for decades.
-This past year, we have been working on setting up a consortium of area Lions Clubs to help fund this need as well as refined the process of receiving assistance with specific area vendors/medical care.
-The recent changes to this process resulted in dramatically increasing the number of needy people receiving our assistance to 290 individuals in 2022-2023.
+This past year, our club leaders set up a consortium of area Lions Clubs to help fund this need and this current year we have refined the process of receiving assistance with specific area vendors/medical care.
+Since July of 2023, over 200 people have received financial assitance to receive eyeglasses enabling them to improve their schoolwork or their job performance.

 Are you in need of assistance with eyeglasses or eye exams?
 Please contact our Interim Sight Assistance Committee Chair Lion Jane Pettinger at FargoLions1921@gmail.com.

-If you have used eyeglassed to donate, you can drop them off at Bergstrom Eye & Laser Clinic at 2601 South University Drive in Fargo.
+If you have used eyeglassed to donate, you can drop them off at most area Hornbachers stores or at Bergstrom Eye & Laser Clinic at 2601 South University Drive in Fargo.

 Fargo Lions Club members participate in many more service projects throughout the year.
 Ongoing projects besides vision services include environmental issues, addressing hunger, and supporting families dealing with childhood cancer.
 We established the Lions Conservancy Park, created the Spirit of the Sandbagger artwork along the river in downtown Fargo, purchased the initial Statue of Liberty now located on the Main Avenue Bridge and established a natural play area at the Red River Zoo.
 Visit the Club Project page on the left to see a detailed listing of service projects that we participate in.

-Welcome to Cody Rittenhouse and Ted Jirik, our newest members.
-We have also recently inducted and welcomed Mary Klabo, Dean French, Dustin Anderson, and Tim Pettinger.
-Sara Bien-Aime, and Andy Nordin were also recently inducted - welcome aboard!
+Welcome to Julia Koppang, our newest member.
+We have also recently inducted and welcomed Cody Rittenhouse, Ted Jirik, Mary Klabo, Dean French, Dustin Anderson, and Tim Pettinger.
+Plus, Sara Bien-Aime, and Andy Nordin.
+This week we will be inducting Annie Campbell.
+Welcome aboard!
 We are thrilled that you have all chosen to join the Fargo Lions Club!!

 During the summer months we have fun AND raise funds by assisting concertgoers at Bluestem Amphitheater to safely and efficiently park their vehicles.
 This is a fundraiser for our club and funds are used to assist with vision related needs in our community.
 Here are a few of us at the final concert of 2023.